-There’s a handful of interactive exhibits here that are fun for the entire family including learning about yacht design and sailing basics.
+There’s a handful of interactive exhibits at New Zealand Maritime Museum that are fun for the entire family.
+They include learning about yacht design and sailing basics.

 There’s hardly a better way to escape the Auckland city centre than with a trip to Cornwall Park.
 This sprawling 445-acre park dates back almost 120 years.
-It’s easily one of the most relaxing recreational spots to unwind while sightseeing in Auckland.
+It’s one of the most relaxing recreational spots to unwind in while sightseeing in Auckland.

-The park centres around the famous One Tree Hill / Maungakiekie.
+Cornwall Park centres around the famous One Tree Hill / Maungakiekie.
 Although it’s a slight misnomer these days (that “one” tree is no longer there), hiking to the top of this volcanic cone is a rewarding trek.
 Brave out the One Tree Hill hike and you’ll be treated to incredible views over Auckland City.

-Within the town itself, there’s a handful of chilled-out cafés and restaurants with vistas over the sea.
+Within the town itself, there’s a handful of chilled-out cafés and restaurants.
+Many offer spectacular vistas over the sea.
 It’s a great place to grab a meal and enjoy a little food & drink to fuel up for the rest of your day or evening.

-The neighbourhood’s namesake mountain, also known as Maungawhau in Maori, is among the most popular places to go hiking in Auckland.
+The neighbourhood’s namesake mountain, also known as Maungawhau in Maori, is among the most popular places to go hiking in Auckland..

 SEA LIFE Kelly Tarlton’s

-Kids visiting SEA LIFE Kelly Tarlton’s will absolutely love the Penguin Passport, an opportunity to enter the penguin enclosure for a closer look.
+Kids visiting SEA LIFE Kelly Tarlton’s will absolutely love the Penguin Passport.
+It offers a rare opportunity to enter the penguin enclosure for a closer look.

 Built on a former industrial site, a trip to Silo Park is a must-do activity in Auckland for travellers of all ages.
 Adults will enjoy the waterfront area with views of yachts and the harbour.
 Kids should have fun jumping and running through the playground.

 If you visit during the summer season, you’ll likely find an event or exhibition in the park.
-The city hosts over 50 events throughout the summer months including festivals, artisan markets, and food trucks.
+The city hosts over 50 events throughout the summer months at Silo Park.
+The eclectic menu includes festivals, artisan markets, and food trucks.

-Tiritiri Mantangi Island
+Tiritiri Matangi Island

 Goat Island Marine Reserve

-Naturally, the most interesting way to experience all the beauty and diversity the reserve has to offer is to get into the water.
-Close to shore, there are plenty of opportunities for snorkelling while certified divers can explore a little deeper further off of the coastline.
+Naturally, the most interesting way to experience all the beauty and diversity of Goat Island Marine Reserve is to get into the water.
+Close to shore, there are plenty of opportunities for snorkelling.
+Certified divers can explore a little deeper further off of the coastline.

 Auckland Domain is a massive park built around the site of a dormant volcano.
 It’s the oldest park in the city and among the top Auckland points of interest.
 Walk through a sprawling forest covering over 200 acres.

-The museum is among most visited tourist attractions in Auckland and home to a variety of exhibits chronicling the military history of New Zealand.
+The museum is among most visited tourist attractions in Auckland.
+It’s home to a variety of exhibits chronicling the military history of New Zealand.

-The animals are the top things to see in Auckland and the zoo provides the perfect place to view them.
-The zoo has over 135 different species of animals including elephants, monkeys, and various other protected species.
+The animals at the Auckland Zoo sit among the top things to see in Auckland.
+The zoo has over 135 different species.
+The animals you’ll find here include elephants, monkeys, and various other protected species.

 Looking for a place to go shopping in Auckland?
 Try Queen Street.
 It’s one of the main shopping districts in downtown Auckland, full of department stores and smaller boutiques.
 You’ll also find the city’s town hall, a large cinema, and several markets.

-Several attractions are found on and around Queen Street.
+Several attractions are found on & around Queen Street.
 As you browse the windows of the pricey shops, check out the early 20th-century architecture.
 The street also contains the Queens Arcade, a neoclassical building from the 1920s.